spring-attic/spring-mobile/readme.txt

  File -> Import -> Existing projects into workspace

-Browse to the 'spring-integration' root directory.
-All projects should import free of errors.

 -------------------------------------------------------------------------------
 To generate IDEA metadata (.iml and .ipr files), do the following: